vnittala/notes-google-cloud-architect/Compute/Compute Engine.md

 ## Moving a VM to a new zone

 * Manual process:
-  * Shapshot all persistent disks on the source VM.
+  * Snapshot all persistent disks on the source VM.
   * Create new persistent disks in destination zone restored from snapshots.
   * Promote ephemeral external IP to static external IP.
   * Create new VM in the destination zone and attach new persistent disks.